 Unequipped or Classic powerlifting is more akin to gym lifting in which you are allowed to wear knee and elbow sleeves along with wrist straps and a weightlifting belt.

-Stephen Manuel, GBPF multiple British champion and IPF World Silver medalist, celebrating in Classic powerlifting approved SBD knee sleeves, wrist straps and singlet.
+Stephen Manuel, multiple British Powerlifting champion and IPF World Silver medallist and squat record holder, celebrating in Classic powerlifting approved SBD knee sleeves, wrist straps and singlet.

 There are many different federations within the UK and the are separated in to drug tested and untested federations.

-British Drug Free Powerlifting Association (BDFPA) that is affiliated to the World Drug Free Powerlifting Association (WDFPA) and is the only federation recognise by the British Services such as Army, RAF and Police.
+British Drug Free Powerlifting Association (BDFPA) is an alternative which is affiliated to the World Drug Free Powerlifting Association (WDFPA) and is the only federation recognised by the British Services such as Army, RAF and Police at this present moment.

 There are many untested federations within the UK including British Powerlifting Congress (BPC) and British Powerlifting Union (BPU) or Federation (BPF).